Jeremiahsvaren/30-projects-in-30-days/README.md

 ~Day 1 - Built a webpage to showcase all of the future projects.

-~Day 2 - Choose your faviorte animale, kittens or puppies.
+~Day 2 - Choose your faviorte animal, kittens or puppies.

 ~Day 3 - Try to catch the frog from Frog Town!